Emmennater/ML/Coursework/Hotdog/README.md

 - `batch_size` is how many images the model is trained on at a time.
 - `lr` is how much the parameters of the model are adjusted after every batch.
 - `save_every` is the number of epochs before the model is saved.
+## Results
+- Has very good train score (0.95) but very bad test score (0.6) (overfitting).
+  - Need a bigger dataset.
+  - Reduce size of model.
 <table>
   <tr>
     <td><img src="hotdog.png" width="100%"/></td>